How To Measure Project Success With Criteria & Metrics

 One of the most valuable resources you have throughout a project’s lifespan is your teammates time.
 Making sure you can accurately measure how much time you spent on the project, and ideally compare that to time spent on previous similar projects, is a great way to measure project success.
 Time is money.

-There are a few ways you can track time — if you use a project management software like Hive, you’ve got a time tracking and timesheets feature right in the tool itself.
+There are a few ways you can track time — if you use a project management solution like Hive, you’ve got a great time tracking system, as well as timesheets right in the tool itself.
 This is great for larger teams that want to track time spent on projects or tasks.
-Another alternative is using a lighter tool like Toggl for simpler time tracking.
+While Hive is a robust option, Another alternative would be using a lighter tool like Toggl that focuses primarily on time-tracking.l

 Regardless of which tool you end up utilizing, it’s recommended that you break time spent up into smaller chunks so you can best understand where your time is going.
 For example, how much time did you spend in the project planning phase versus execution?
 How does this compare to previous projects?